-We’ve been brewing Kombucha on our kitchen counter for years, long before it was available in grocery stores and even some gas stations.
+We’ve been brewing kombucha on our kitchen counter for years, long before it was available in grocery stores.

 Baby SCOBYs Everywhere!

 If you’ve brewed kombucha you know that with each new batch the brewing culture, called a SCOBY (which stands for Symbiotic Colony of Bacteria and Yeast), creates a “baby” or daughter culture that can be used to brew its own batch.
 While this is an awesome way to continue the procreation of the kombucha species, these baby SCOBYs can add up and a new kombucha brewer can wonder what to do with them all!

 When I first started getting into making kombucha, I tried to pass on these baby SCOBYs to friends and family so they could brew their own kombucha as well, but I only had a few friends who were interested in trying it, so I eventually ended up composting most of my SCOBYs because I didn’t have another use for them.

 Fast forward a few years and I met Hannah and Alex (who my kids call “The Kombuchas”) at a health conference.
 They own Kombucha Kamp and are the authors of the fantastic new book The Big Book of Kombucha, which is a gorgeous and informative encyclopedia of everything kombucha.

 Hannah and Alex gave me a sample of a delicious treat that they make: fruit leather with leftover SCOBYs!
 I thought it was a brilliant way to use excess SCOBYs and get the benefits of the enzymes and probiotic cultures it contains.